haquefardeen/awesome-dot/README.md

 - [DB Size](https://paranodes.io/DBSize)- A website that updates hourly with Polkadot and Kusama DB sizes.
 - [Certum Maps](https://www.certhum.com/maps/kusama)- A tool that displays the location of active Kusama validators on a global map.
 - [TotalPanic](https://github.com/ksmnetwork/Total-Panic)- Kusama and Polkadot Telemetry Analysis and Alerting.
 - [Chainziz](https://alpha.chainviz.app/)- Open-sourced visualization tool for Polkadot and Kusama network.
+- [Dotstaking Income Web](https://james-sangalli.github.io/dot-staking-income-web/ )- An open-source web app that allows users to generate their staking rewards in CSV format.